EkkoN7/EkkoN7/README.md

 ## Hello everyone 👋

-- I am passionate about cybersecurity and dedicated to understanding modern cybersecurity code and best practices.
-I actively seek opportunities to contribute to and improve cybersecurity defenses.
+- I am passionate about cybersecurity and game development.
 - All my projects are documented in my **[Portfolio Repository](https://github.com/EkkoN7/Portfolio)**.
 Feel free to explore them, and connect with me for more details or collaboration!
 - You can reach me at: [denis.durban@outlook.de](mailto:denis.durban@outlook.de)
+---
 ## 🛠️ Languages and Tools
 <p align="center">
   <img src="https://skillicons.dev/icons?i=python" />